rainman400/UnityTest/README.md

 4. The Unity section was pretty straightforward once I rememebered that coroutines existed.
 I would have liked to implement separate sections for categories.
 5. Angular portion was also pretty straightforward, I would have loved to make the UI look better but again, time constraints...
 6. I haven't worked much with Docker so I didn't do that part, given a couple more days I am sure I would have had that up and running too.
+7. I also would have added some security measures on the api and ui, so that only users that have access to the api with the right scopes can access it.